 Allowing the user to adjust text size is a WCAG requirement and is supported by all OS and browsers if implemented correctly.

-Text is commonly adjusted at least a little bit (up or down) by the majority of people regardless of whether they have a visual impairment, so understanding how your design functions when this happens is key, and Text Resizer allows you to do precisely that.
+Text is commonly adjusted at least a little bit (up or down) by the majority of people regardless of whether they have a visual impairment.
+Understanding how your design functions when this happens is key, and Text Resizer allows you to do precisely that.

 Generally, it’s left to right and top to bottom, but indicating where this standard flow should be adjusted is a common need to make a UI easily operable by someone not using a cursor.

-Yes, the Hemingway app has a Figma plugin.
+Yes, the Hemingway app has a Figma accessibility plugin.

-“When I’m in the early stages of content design, like brainstorming, I typically work in a Google or Confluence doc and can easily copy/paste my content into a browser-based tool like Readable,” says Jason Fox, Lead Content Designer at Chime.
+“When I’m in the early stages of content design, like brainstorming, I typically work in a Google or Confluence doc and can easily copy/paste my content into a browser-based tool like Readable.”

-He adds: “But at later stages when we’re working in Figma, content can change rapidly and it’s a pain in the ass to copy/paste multiple text elements into Readable and then update them in Figma.”
+Jason also mentioned that, at later stages when he’s working in Figma, content can change rapidly.
+It’s a real drag to copy/paste multiple text elements into Readable and then update them in Figma.

-This plugin gives Figma and FigJam a spell-checking superpower similar to that of Google Docs.
+SPELLL is a great Figma accessibility plugin that allows you to spell-check all text in Figma and FigJam.
 It constantly checks your Figma or FigJam document for any spelling errors and lets you fix them with a single click.

 “Lokalise is a plugin that translates for Figma seamlessly,” says Akash Solanki.